stephanGarland/dht22-rpi/README.md

 Not on Dockerhub yet, so clone this onto your Pi and build it.

-Finally, you may need to kill the container to get it to stop.
-It's in alpha, it'll get better.

 ### Build and run instructions

 $ docker build -t $YOUR_TAG .